webkinder/dotfiles/README.md

 ### Install WK-CLI
 - Open the [WK-CLI repository](https://github.com/webkinder/wk-cli) and follow the installation guide in the README.md file.

-## Available aliases and functions
+## Available aliases, functions and snippets
 ### Aliases
 - `gaa` -> `git add --all`
 - `bg` -> `git branch`